Culture of Jamaica: Film

 Jamaica's film industry is not widely known, but it is growing.
 The Harder They Come, Rasta Rockett, Shottas, Third World Cop, Rockers, Countryman, Dancehall Queen & " Real Ghetto Youths" are a few of the best-known Jamaican movies.
 However, many popular Hollywood movies have also been filmed in Jamaica.
 A short list includes The Blue Lagoon, Cocktail, Cool Runnings and James Bond films, Dr. No, Live and Let Die and No Time to Die.

 Jamaica's leading annual film event The Reggae Film Festival takes place each February in Jamaica's capital city, Kingston.
 Members of Jamaica's film industry gather here to make new links and many new projects have grown from the event.

-Jamaica has many talented film makers but there is a great lack of available funds and resources for filmmakers.
-Since the creation of the Reggae Film Festival there have been many new films made in Jamaica and the event has given the industry a real boost, this combined with the recent CARICOM European film treaty which enables Jamaican filmmakers to seek funding in Europe, has opened up a new door for film makers looking to apply for funding and this will hopefully make a real difference to the future of the industry.
+Jamaica has numerous filmmakers but there is a great lack of available funds and resources for filmmakers.
+Since the creation of the Reggae Film Festival, there have been many new films made in Jamaica and the event has given the industry a significant boost, this combined with the recent CARICOM European film treaty which enables Jamaican filmmakers to seek funding in Europe, has opened up a new door for filmmakers looking to apply for funding.

 Other more recent feature films made in Jamaica are: 'Almost Heaven', 'Roots Time', 'Wah Do Dem', 'Concrete Jungle', 'Redemption Paradise', 'Real Ghetto Youths', and 'Smile Orange'.